flame-engine/flame/doc/flame/rendering/text_rendering.md

 - `height`: height of text line, as a multiple of font size (default `null`).
 - `color`: the color, as a `ui.Color` (default white).

-For more information regarding colors and how to create them, see the [Colors and the Palette](palette.md) guide.
+For more information regarding colors and how to create them, see the [Colors and Palette](palette.md) guide.